How to Cook Sweet Rice: The Glutinous Sticky Rice

 How to Cook Glutinous Rice in A Steamer

 This is the most original way of cooking sticky rice.
 Traditionally, Indonesians used to steam Ketan Putih in a copper or aluminum steamer that has a bamboo insert.
-But you can use any steamer available to you.
+But you can use any steamer you have.
 A stovetop steamer or electric steamer will do just fine.

 How to Cook Sweet Rice in The Rice Cooker